devtobi/template-repo/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Please read [CONTRIBUTING.md][contributing-url] for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md][contributing-url] for details about the process for submitting pull requests to us.
+The Code of Conduct can be found in [CODE_OF_CONDUCT.md][code-of-conduct-url]

 <!-- CONTACT -->